Unexploded ordnance: Yemen

 Since the start of the Yemeni Civil War, the country has been plagued with unexploded munitions.
 In 2022 alone, the United Nations Development Programme (UNDP), Yemen Executive Mine Action Centre (YEMAC), and Yemen Mine Action Co-ordination Centre (Y-MACC) destroyed or removed 81,000 explosive devices, including 9,054 anti-vehicle landmines, 861 anti-personnel landmines, and 3,149 improvised explosive devices (IEDs), which in turn significantly reduced the risk of death or injury from IEDs over 6500000 sqmi.

 Europe

-Despite massive demining efforts, Europe is still affected by UXO from mainly World War I and World War II, some countries more than others.
+Despite enormous demining efforts, Europe is still affected by UXO, mainly from World War I and World War II, some countries more than others.
 However, more recent military conflicts have also affected some areas severely, in particular Ukraine and the western Balkans.
 After WWII, large quantities of unexploded ordnance were disposed of primarily in the Baltic Sea and North Sea, as well as other lakes and rivers to a smaller extent.
 These submerged munitions still represent a major threat to fishers and marine wildlife.